StarLegacy/StarLegacy.Wiki/misc/cargo-trading.md

 - Crates are not able to be placed into any kind of container.
 - Crates can only be held in the player inventory if not flying.
   - Upon piloting all held crates will be dropped.
-- Crates can only be placed on sticky piston heads and must not be adjacent to another crate, even diagonally.
+- Crates can only be placed on sticky piston heads and must not be adjacent to another crate, even diagonally
+> If you have extra crates that can't be loaded, you are able to return them via the Importer NPC at the location of purchase!

 ### Step Six
 -----